 What Works in Recruiting Subject Lines

-The most effective recruiting subject lines share three traits.
-They're short (under 40 characters for mobile).
-They reference something specific to the candidate.
-And they create just enough curiosity without resorting to clickbait.
+Strong recruiting subject lines share three traits: short (under 40 characters for mobile), specific to this candidate, and curious without resorting to clickbait.

 Strong examples: